redhat-openstack/website/source/uncategorized/lbaas.html.md

     | vip_id                 |                                      |
     +------------------------+--------------------------------------+

-The next step is to create members and add them to our pool.
+The next step is to create members and add them to the pool.
 A member is nothing more than the IP address and port of a virtual machine that can provide the service being load-balanced.
 In this example there are three virtual machines listening on port 80.
 Create a member for each of these servers and add them to the pool.

     # neutron lb-member-create --address 10.0.0.3 --protocol-port 80 http-pool
     # neutron lb-member-create --address 10.0.0.4 --protocol-port 80 http-pool
     # neutron lb-member-create --address 10.0.0.5 --protocol-port 80 http-pool

-The lb-member-list and lb-member-show commands can be used to get information about existing members.
+The lb-member-list and lb-member-show commands may be used to get information about existing members.

     # neutron lb-member-list --sort-key address --sort-dir asc
     +--------------------------------------+----------+---------------+----------------+----------------+